gertoska/simple-solid-in-typescript/README.md

 Contributions are welcome!
 If you want to:
 - Add more real-world examples
 - Improve explanations
-- Translate to another language
+- Translate into another language

 Feel free to open an issue or pull request

+---

+## License

+This project is licensed under the MIT License.